radius-project/design-notes/recipe/2024-01-support-private-terraform-repository.md

 #### Service Principal(Only for Azure DevOps Git):
 We could use the Azure Service Principal details used for Azure scope to authenticate Azure DevOps Git.
 But most often users have diff tenant IDs for the production environment and for git.

-Personal Access Token with Username way of authentication is supported by git from most of the platforms(e.g Bitbucket,Gitlab,Github etc) and generic git repository URL format as template path can be used to while registering recipe to access the terraform modules from private git repository from any platform.

 Generic Git Repository URL format:
 ```diff